snimmagadda1/s11a.com/content/01-26-2022/index.md

 ```

-Here for brevity I'm only showing the scheduling logic that runs within the lambda.
+For brevity I'm only showing the scheduling logic that runs within the lambda.
 Full [handler code can be found here](https://github.com/snimmagadda1/garlic-bot) but that's really it!

 As mentioned, it adds an element of randomness to the schedule by using the `Math.Random()` function to get the number of minutes to add to the current time: